Offline Meta-Reinforcement Learning with Online Self-Supervision

-PEARL uses soft actor critic (SAC)~\citep{haarnoja2018soft} to train their policy and Q-function.
-SAC has been primarily applied in the online setting, in which a replay buffer is continuously expanded by adding data from the latest policy.
-However, when na\"{i}vely applied to the offline setting, actor-critic methods such as SAC suffer from off-policy bootstrapping error accumulation~\citep{fujimoto2019off,kumar2019stabilizing,wu2019behavior}, which occurs when the target Q-function for bootstrapping $Q(\bs', \ba')$ is evaluated at actions $\ba'$ outside of the training data.
+PEARL has a policy updated based on soft actor critic (SAC)~\citep{haarnoja2018soft}, but when na\"{i}vely applied to the offline setting, these policy updates suffer from off-policy bootstrapping error accumulation~\citep{kumar2019stabilizing}, which occurs when the target Q-function for bootstrapping $Q(\bs', \ba')$ is evaluated at actions $\ba'$ outside of the training data.

-To avoid this error accumulation during offline training, we update our actor with a loss that implicitly constrains the policy to stay close to the actions observed in the replay buffer, following the approach in a previously proposed single-task offline RL algorithm called AWAC~\citep{nair2020accelerating}.
+To avoid error accumulation during offline training, we implicitly constrain the policy to stay close to the actions observed in the replay buffer, following the approach in a single-task offline RL algorithm called AWAC~\citep{nair2020accelerating}.
 AWAC uses the following loss to approximate a constrained optimization problem, where the policy is constrained to stay close to the data observed in $\buff$:

 We estimate the value function $V(\bs, \bz) = \E_{\ba \sim \policy(\ba \mid \bs, \bz)}Q(\bs, \ba, \bz)$ with a single sample, and $\lambda$ is the resulting Lagrange multiplier for the optimization problem.
 See \citet{nair2020accelerating} for a full derivation.